vadsamoht/swrs/README.md

 ## runs_db.sqlite

 The working DB that the website reads from.
-Only contains the latest update's runs and historical scores for each player-category.
+Contains the historical total scores for each player-category, but only the IL leaderboard from the last time `scrape.py` was successfully run.

 ## full_db.sqlite